facebook pixel.22.05.21

 Your instincts to complete a solid workout kick in…and you might find yourself hitting the 20 minute mark before you know it.

-Why are bodyweight workouts so effective?
+Why are bodyweight exercises so effective?

 But if I didn’t have them, like if I was away for the weekend somewhere, then with a little help from gravity, my own bodyweight is a highly efficient tool for building solid muscle.